smirzo/vuex-observable-plugin/README.md

 There could be ways to avoid this by editing the _redux-observable_ source itself, but that would mean forgoing all the automatic bug fixes, testing and updates _redux-observable_ already receives.

 That being said, in most common use cases this would not manifest as an issue.

+## Contributing

+Any help with contributing, finding solutions or in general improving the library would be very welcome.

 ## License